 In 1 Corinthians 6:19-20 N.I.V, the Apostle Paul wrote, “Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore honor God with your bodies.”
+This is one of my favorite scriptures about purity.
 Sexual purity can be defined as the way in which we honor God with our bodies.
 It shouldn’t be about, “How far should I go with my boyfriend/girlfriend?”
 (You’ve probably heard that one before) but rather, “How much do I want to honor God with my body?” that’s sexual purity.

 God’s Design for Physical Intimacy

 In the creation story in Genesis 2, not only do we discover how man and woman were made, but we also discover a gift that God gave the very first couple: